The life of an EY consultant in Western Europe

 StrategyCase.com: What exit opportunities are you considering?

 Interviewee: Nothing specific at this moment.
-Startups and American corporates could be interesting though, they usually focus on their people and the company culture.
+Startups and American corporates could be interesting though, as they usually focus on their people and the company culture.

 StrategyCase.com: What have you learned on the job?

-Interviewee: The most important thing probably is that you have to stay patient, relaxed and shouldn’t overestimate situations that seem worse than they actually are.
+Interviewee: The most important thing probably is that you have to stay patient, and relaxed and shouldn’t overestimate situations that seem worse than they actually are.

 StrategyCase.com: Anything else you would like to add?